ronen25/panorama/README.md

 2 *When Panorama opens, all I get is a black window...*

-Panorama uses ImGui which uses OpenGL 2.1 (through SDL2) to render the window.
+Panorama uses ImGui which uses OpenGL 2.1 (with GLFW) to render the window.
 Make sure you have the latest video drivers!

 ----------------------